JuKu/rpg-2dgame-engine/README.md

   - reimplement class Color, use Off Heap memory
   - implement GameConfig
   - maybe use NanoVG for drawing text
+  - added support for framebuffers - see also http://wiki.lwjgl.org/wiki/Using_Frame_Buffer_Objects_(FBO).html

 ### Implemented Features